 Diarrhea: Mix a teaspoon of black seed oil with a cup of yogurt.
 Drink the mixture twice a day until symptoms disappear.

-Dry Cough: A teaspoon of black seed oil should be mixed in coffee and taken twice a day.
+Dry Cough: A popular home remedy is teaspoon of black seed oil should be mixed in coffee and taken twice a day.
 Rub the chest and back with black seed oil.

 Eye disease & impaired vision: Rub the eyelids and the sides of the eye orbits half an hour before going to bed with black seed oil.
 A tablespoon of the oil should also be drunk with a cup of carrot juice.
 Results should be apparent in one month.

 Facial paralysis & tetanus: Inhaling the vapor of black seed oil and hot water can help against facial paralysis and tetanus, and eliminates their causes.